DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/explore-subjects/design-and-technology.md

   Tax-free bursaries of $bursaries_postgraduate_designandtechnology$ are available for eligible trainee design and technology teachers.</p>
 description: |-
    Find out how to become a design and technology teacher including what you'll be teaching and what funding is available to help you train.
-backlink: "../../"
-subcategory: What to teach
-navigation: 5.43
-navigation_title: Design and technology
-navigation_description: Find out how to become a design and technology teacher to empower pupils to turn their ideas into reality.
 layout: "layouts/minimal"
 colour: pastel yellow-yellow
 image: "static/images/content/hero-images/0037.jpg"